valdergallo/pyconst/README.md

 Out[6]: u'Add User'
 ```

-Check that is more easy undestand the constants and organize the values, and don't need use
+Check that is more easy undestand the constants and organize the values, and no need use
 multiple imports to get values.
 Because the values are in `constants`

 ```